BlackjackConsultants/jasmineExample/README.md

 ## To run it on your machine do the following:

 ## First: Install pre-requisites:
-Install node.js and karma to run tests.
-You only do this once.
+Install node.js and karma to run tests.  **You only do this once. if you have done before skip this step.**.
 1. Install **node.js** as cited **[here](http://blog.teamtreehouse.com/install-node-js-npm-windows)**
 2. Install **karma**
 ```